< Scapular region >

 Commonly, the median cubital vein is used for obtaining blood samples, while the dorsal venous network is used for administering medications (Fig. 2-22).

 The cutaneous veins of the upper and lower limbs have bicuspid venous valves to prevent the blood from flowing downward due to gravity.
 In limbs, the portions of cutaneous veins above the venous valves bulge out.
 Similarly, just above the aortic valve, there are the aortic sinuses (Fig. 5-24) that also bulge out.

 Fig. 2-23.
-Emptying of the cephalic and basic veins.
+Emptying of cephalic and basilic veins.

 The cephalic vein passes through the deltopectoral triangle (Figs. 2-8,22), the costocoracoid membrane (Fig. 2-9), then goes into the axillary vein (Fig. 2-20).

-The name “cephalic (head) vein” is derived from the ancient anatomists’ misunderstanding that the destination of cephalic vein would be the head.
+The name “cephalic vein” is derived from the ancient anatomists’ misunderstanding.

 Unlike the single axillary vein, the double brachial veins surround the brachial artery (Fig. 2-23).
 The ulnar and radial veins show the same pattern.
 Veins like these are called the accompanying veins.
 The accompanying veins are commonly found in upper and lower limbs since the venous return of blood from bulky muscles is enormous.

 The basilic vein pierces the brachial fascia (Figs. 2-22,24) to drain into the border between the brachial and axillary veins.
 Consequently, the axillary vein collects two Brachial and one Basilic (three Bs) veins (Fig. 2-23).
 Variation of the veins is frequently encountered, so students need not be meticulous about finding exact pattern of veins in cadavers.

 The dark red color of blood in the cutaneous veins appears bluish in living persons.